-6.3.1 Over the last century, the emphasis in terms of packing goods for sale has moved from commodities sold in bulk to prepacking.
+- 5.3.1 Over the last century, the emphasis in terms of packing goods for sale has moved from commodities sold in bulk to prepacking.
 A prepackaged product is a single item for presentation as such to a consumer.
 It consists of a product of predetermined quantity, and the packing material into which it was put before being offered for sale.
 The packing material may enclose the product completely or only partially, provided that the actual quantity of product cannot be altered without the packing material either being opened or undergoing a perceptible modification.
-As vast quantities of goods are sold in the form of prepackages, metrological control over them is an essential part of any viable control system.

-6.3.2 As the quantity of product in prepackages on the market can only be found out in a destructive way any reasonable system of metrological control has to be based on a control at the manufacturing stage with some coordination and exchange of information in regional or international arrangements.
+As vast quantities of goods are sold in the form of prepackages, metrological control over them is an essential part of any viable control system. - 5.3.2 As the quantity of goods in prepackages on the market can only be found out in a destructive way any reasonable system of metrological control has to be based on a control at the manufacturing stage with some coordination and exchange of information in regional or international arrangements.
 Legal metrological control is based here on an assessment of the QMS of the packer aimed specifically at compliance of the system with the requirements of the relevant regulations during packing.
 The assessment is followed by regular quality surveillance.
-To protect against any non-compliance imports the system can be strengthened by market surveillance over prepackages operated by e.g. trade inspection authorities.

-6.3.3 In some free trade areas (e.g. the EU) there is a tendency to push the aspect of facilitating trade with prepackages more to the foreground.
+To protect against any non-compliance imports the system can be strengthened by market surveillance over prepackages operated by e.g. trade inspection authorities. - 5.3.4 In some free trade areas (e.g. the EU) there is a tendency to push the aspect of facilitating trade with prepackages more to the foreground.
 Metrological control is viewed here predominantly as a tool to eliminate technical barriers to trade with these products by a voluntary system based on a special marking (the "e" mark in the EU).
-Such a system is, however, not defect-prone from the viewpoint of consumer protection: any fine under-filling conceived by the manufacturer is now technically feasible by modern instrumentation, especially when legislation is often based on maximum negative deviations.
-Manufacturers therefore can operate one production line complying with the prepackage regulation for exports while the line aimed at domestic consumption would produce under-filled packages (a finding from the Czech Republic based on a project similar to one described in 5.2.d).
-On the other hand, a provision can exist in the general consumer protection legislation that all the packages labeled with a quantity of the product must contain at minimum the quantity on the label where applicable tolerable deficiency could be applied - a requirement stricter than the normally applied regulation for prepackages based on the average requirement.
+Such a system is, however, not defectprone from the viewpoint of consumer protection: any fine underfilling conceived by the manufacturer is now technically feasible by the modern instrumentation, especially when legislation is often based on maximum negative deviations.
+Manufacturers therefore can operate one production line complying with the prepackage regulation for exports while the line aimed at domestic consumption would produce underfilled packages (a finding from the Czech Republic based on a project similar to one described in 4.7.d).
+On the other hand, a provision can exist in the general consumer protection legislation that all the packages labelled with a quantity of the product must contain at minimum the quantity on the label - a requirement stricter than the normally applied regulation for prepackages based on the average requirement.
 Accordingly, any regulation here should ideally cover all the prepackaged products without any limitations (no nominal quantities, limiting sizes, metrological quantity, nature of products).
-It may be worth noting that not all Member States have implemented the batch average provision and as such those Member States who have are at a commercial disadvantage as they are unable to compete effectively.
-Routine weights and measures checks at 'importers' have identified particular countries where the evidence points to the 'set point' being below the nominal even though the batch passes the tolerable negative errors.

-6.3.4 The range of prepackaged products is very wide, and growing, with various specific technical problems.
+5.3.5 The range of prepackaged products is very wide, and growing, with various specific technical problems.
 Therefore, it is not easy to master all the technical aspects of this matter.
-The details of the average approach are given in OIML R 87 "Quantity of product in prepackages" or corresponding regional regulations (the EC Directives, NCWM Handbook 133 in the USA, etc.).
+The details are given in OIML R 87 "Quantity of Product in Prepackages" or corresponding regional regulations (the EC Directives, NCWM Handbook 133 in the USA etc.).